 - Although fats are strongly encouraged, they are not weighed or measured.
 Most clients also consume plenty of dairy and oils.

-- Typically, 35% of calories for a client on the MAD comes from protein.
+- Typically, 35% of calories for a client on the Keto Light Diet comes from protein.

 - Foods are not weighed or measured, but carbohydrate counts are monitored

 - There will be lots of high fat foods such as bacon, eggs, mayonnaise, butter, meats, heavy whipping creams and oils